The size of 5.9 an earthquake hit off the coast of Oregon - ExBulletin

 Is there a tsunami alert in Oregon?

-Fears that the earthquake of this size may lead to a tsunami reduction after he said the national tsunami alerts.
+Fears that the earthquake of this size may lead to a tsunami reduction after he said the national tsunami alerts of Tsunami.

 As of 11:30 am, 24 people reported that they felt 5.9 earthquakes, and a few of them did not mention the feeling of tremors of 3.0, according to the United States of America.
 Anyone who suffers from shaking is encouraged to report this on the agency website.